atdiausx2/albudurarrtu/report_AzadhdhinNedalYunisAlFraijat.md

 :::

-Thus, the best model by F1 measure is CatBoostClassifier, which is renowned for scoring fairly well on low magnitude tabular data, while ordinary GBC is the most second to prime and the most robust one, featuring best conventional recall, accuracy, and AUC metrics.
+Thus, the best model by F1 measure is CatBoostClassifier, which is renowned for scoring fairly well on low magnitude tabular data, while ordinary GBTC is the most second to prime and the most robust one, featuring best conventional recall, accuracy, and AUC metrics.

-::: {.cell execution_count=121}
+::: {.cell execution_count=135}

 ::: {.cell-output .cell-output-display}
 ![Stylized ROC curves for the Catboost Model (for different classes and on average)](report_AzadhdhinNedalYunisAlFraijat_files/figure-pdf/fig-rocauc-output-1.png){#fig-rocauc}